Craftech360-projects/events360_app/README.md

 - Debug issues in production more effectively
 You can then upload these symbols to various services like Firebase Crashlytics or the Google Play Console to get readable crash reports.

-For Google Play Console:
+## Uploading Debug Symbols to Play Console
+After building, you should:

 1. Go to your app in the Play Console
-2. Navigate to your app release
+2. Navigate to your app release under "Closed testing"
-3. Find "App Bundle Explorer"
+3. Find "App Bundle Explorer" or the "Debug symbols" section
-4. Look for the option to upload debug symbols
-5. Upload the generated files from your build/app/symbols directory This will help you maintain and debug your app more effectively in production.
+4. Upload the generated files from your build/app/symbols directory This will help Google Play provide more readable crash reports if your app encounters issues in production, making it much easier to diagnose and fix problems.